 Every week Jake provides a theme for creative inspiration.
 Bloggers post their interpretations before the following Sunday, when Jake announces the next photo theme.
 Jake’s Sunday Post this week is Silence (check out everyone’s interpretations of the challenge here).

 Back in the summer of 1998, we were on yet another road trip to Utah when we decided to take a detour and investigate a possibly interesting dot on the road map outside of Cortez, Colorado: Lowry Pueblo.
 This area of the state is home to many Native American archeological sites, including the world-famous Mesa Verde, and it now enjoys a Canyons of the Ancients National Monument designation.
-This is Anasazi country.
-And although we’re fascinated by any kind of […]
+This is Anasazi country (but please note that the preferred name is […]

 This week Ailsa at Where’s My Backpack asks, “Where’s your secret place?”
 Although the Great Sand Dunes have been designated a National Park, their remote location means few people make the trip to see them.
 I’ve been visiting this amazing place for more than 20 years, and I love this area so much that I eventually moved here.
 People are slowly discovering this location, but as you can see in this photo from last April, it still feels like a […]